 How Long Does it Take to Build Muscle: Your Guide to Realistic Results

-So, you’ve started your fitness journey—hitting the gym, lifting weights, and making sure you’re getting enough protein.
-But at some point, you start wondering: how long is it actually going to take to see results?
+You've started training regularly, you're lifting weights, and you're playing attention to your nutrition.
+At some point, almost everyone reaches the same question: how long is it actually going to take to see results?

 Understanding Muscle Growth